- Optimizely X Full Stack

 To understand the tradeoffs in datafile management, it helps to consider the most naive approach.

 Imagine that every time a test runs, you fetch the latest datafile from the CDN, then use it to initialize an Optimizely client and make a decision.
 This approach guarantees you the latest datafile, but it comes at a major performance cost.
 Every decision requires a round-trip network request.
-In asynchronous contexts like SMS or chatbots, this can work, but we don’t recommend it for synchronous use cases like a web server or API.
+In asynchronous contexts like SMS or chatbots, this can work.

-Instead, we recommend caching a local copy of the datafile within your application, then synchronizing it periodically.
+However, for synchronous use cases like a web server or API, you can cache a local copy of the datafile within your application, then synchronize it periodically instead.
 This lets you make test decisions immediately, without waiting for a network request, while keeping the configuration up-to-date.

 For example, you can set up a timer to re-download the datafile every 5 minutes and store it in memory, then read from there every time you make a request.
 Or, you could use a webhook to keep a centralized service in sync and make internal HTTP requests for the datafile.
 As these examples illustrate, there are several choices to consider when implementing datafile synchronization: